Why are our streets important?

 If you're interested in finding more resources for your local street, the 2016 Great Streets Challenge is now open to all streets in Los Angeles.
 Apply here.
-You can also stay tuned for the DIY Great Streets Manual to learn about over 40 city services for improving streets and neighborhoods.
+You can also download the DIY Great Streets Manual to learn about over 40 city services for improving streets and neighborhoods.

 We look forward to seeing you on the street!